Employee theft statistics reveal that companies are losing millions due to internal frauds being committed regularly.

-5. 75% of employees have stolen from their employers only once.
+5. 37.5% of employees have stolen from their employers at least twice.

-If you are asking yourself about the likelihood of a business suffering from employee schemes, you should understand that 75% of employees have stolen from their employer at least once.
+If you ask yourself about the likelihood of a business suffering from employee schemes, you should understand that more than one-third of all employees have stolen from their employer at least twice.

-These stats come from the US Chamber of Commerce, which also reveals that 30% of cases of a failed business are directly caused by employee abuse.
-The embezzlement cases have proven to be the most dangerous one.
+According to these stats from the US Chamber of Commerce, one-third of all failed businesses are directly caused by employee abuse.
+Theft is not the only worry, as many embezzlement cases have proven to be equally dangerous for the stability of businesses.

 (Source: Chicago Tribune)

-Renee Johnson (61) was accused and sentenced for stealing over $600,000 from the restaurant Blackbird and Avec, where she used to work as an accountant.
+Renee Johnson (61) was accused and sentenced to jail for stealing from work.
+As reports suggest, she stole over $600,000 from the restaurant Blackbird and Avec, where she used to work as an accountant.

-Johnson was sentenced to two years and four months if jail time in federal prison, even though she was originally facing a four-year sentence demanded by the Assistant US Attorney.
+Johnson was sentenced to two years and four months of jail time in federal prison, even though she was initially facing a four-year sentence demanded by the Assistant US Attorney.

 She tried to explain the situation to the FBI by saying: “You take that first cookie and it tastes good.
 So you just keep going.”
 She also believed that she would have never been caught.

 Employee theft at banks is the likeliest way someone would steal from a bank today.
-According to bank employee theft statistics, their likeliest targets are the elderly and the rich!
+Their likeliest targets are the elderly and the rich, according to most recent bank employee theft statistics!